domRiddle/ASF/Low-memory-setup.md

 ***

-Below suggestions are divided into two categories - simple ASF tricks, and runtime tuning.
+Below suggestions are divided into two categories - simple ASF tricks and runtime tuning.

 ***